Home Blog

 • Loss of consciousness or seizures.

-Note that exceeding the recommended maximum dose of Adderall can increase the risk of specific side effects, including elevated heart rate, increased blood pressure, anxiety, insomnia, and other potentially serious complications.
+Note that exceeding the recommended maximum dose can increase the risk of specific side effects, including elevated heart rate, increased blood pressure, anxiety, insomnia, and other potentially serious complications.

 Things to Do When You Suspect Adderall Overdose